 Byron Kominek owns a small farm in Boulder, Colorado.
 He’s a third-generation farmer who understands the struggles people like him often face.
 His grandfather purchased the 24-acre property in 1972.
 When times were good, the family farm did well.
 However, the profit margin on alfalfa, hay, and other crops has seen a steady decline.
 The farm lost money, which motivated Kominek to look for ways to compensate.

 He decided to add a new kind of crop to his farm – one that would harvest sunshine.
 He plans to install solar panels that will be co-located with agricultural production.
-Affectionately named “Jack’s Solar Garden,” Kominek’s farm is among the first to make the attempt, which is often referred to as agrivoltaics.
-If successful, Kominek could help usher in a new era of farming.
+Kominek’s farm, called “Jack’s Solar Garden,” is one of the first of its kind.
+Known as “agrivoltaics,” Kominek’s design is a revolutionary technique.

 Colorado’s agriculture industry makes up around 8% of the state’s total energy consumption.
-Much of it is needed to pump groundwater and irrigate the five million acres of farmland located in the Imperial and Central Valleys.
+Solar power pumps groundwater and irrigates the five million acres of farmland located in the Imperial and Central Valleys.
 Solar panels could have a significant impact on farmer’s livelihoods in the long run.

 The process wasn’t as easy as setting up a few solar panels.
 Kominek had to learn about the challenges he faced.
 He had to work with local officials to update land use codes to permit a solar garden.

 As long as all goes to plan, Kominek could install 3,000 solar panels in rows positioned 17 feet apart that track the sun all day long.
 His goal is to generate 1.2 megawatts of power, which is enough to supply as many as 300 homes.
-Energy will be produced while crops grow under the solar panel array.
+Crops grow under the energy-producing solar panel array.